21 books every man should read at least once

 Read on for non-fiction and fiction must-reads and themes as broad as sci-fi, philosophy, history, memoir, magical realism, stoicism, and classic novels.
 Dig in.

-Note: Looking for the best new releases?
-I’ve also shared my recommendations for the best new books for men to read in 2023.
+(Note: Looking for the best new releases?
+I’ve also shared the best new books for men to read in 2024.)

 The best books that every man should read in his lifetime